Ride St. Lawrence River From Kingston to Brockville…

 Besides those already mentioned, highlights of our Sea Doo ride included the Martello towers and Old Fort Henry at Kingston Harbour.
 And the imposing statue of St. Lawrence overlooking Raft Narrows on the Canadian shore just east of the Ivy Lea – Thousand Islands International Bridge.
 Plus the Singer and Boldt Castles located on islands in the U.S. channel on the way back from Brockville.

 I was so impressed with the 1000 Islands, that I made a return Sea-Doo ride several weeks later with my wife.
-She really loved that ride too.
+She really loved that jet ski ride too.
 And we both agree that it will become a regular Sea Doo riding destination for us in summers to come.
-So whether by PWC or a runabout, exploring doesn’t get any better than spending a few summer days discovering the 1000 Islands.
+So whether by jet ski or a runabout, exploring doesn’t get any better than spending a few summer days discovering the 1000 Islands on a PWC adventure.

 1000 Islands Sea Doo Tour Itinerary – Day One…